Selling a House as is in The Bay Area

 Some details about the home that must be told to a buyer include structural issues, problems with the foundation, severe plumbing issues, environmental issues, such as mold, or other potential health and environmental threats.

 When handled correctly, an as-is sale in San Francisco California can be a win-win situation for the buyer and seller.
 In fact, there are several situations where the as-is sale works out best for both parties.

 Yes.
 There is a market for homes that need some repair.
 Usually, buyers who want a fixer-upper are hoping to save money on the purchase of the home and then do some light cosmetic repairs to it.

-In most cases, though, these buyers are not looking to purchase a home that has major structural faults that require extensive repairs.
+In most cases, though, these buyers are not looking to purchase a home that has major structural faults, in bad shape that require extensive repairs.
 Individual buyers are generally not looking to do serious repairs.
 That being said, there are companies that focus on buying homes that have serious issues.

 Should a Homeowner Do Repairs on the Property?

 There are some situations where doing home repairs before putting the property on the market is helpful.
 However, you must realize that you will make an initial investment of both time and money.
 You will also need experience either doing the work yourself or interacting with contractors and subcontractors to make sure that the job gets done properly and at a reasonable price.
 Keep in mind the costs and make sure you have the tools needed to meet this task.